100GPing100/ut2004-heal-link-gun/README.txt

 Installation
 ============
 -Copy the "System" folder to your UT2004 folder and replace all.
-Start a game and in the mutator tab activate the mutator called "Heal Link Gun" and have fun.
+Start a game and in the mutator tab activate the mutator called "Heal Link Gun".

+Have Fun!

 ============
 Archive
 ============
-Name: HealLinkGunRC2
+Name: HealLinkGun_Final
-Folders: System, HealLinkGun
+Folders: System, Heal_Link_Gun

 ============
 Changes
 ============
+Final Release Changes:
+-Cleaned up the code.
+*Removed unecessary lines.

 Release Candidate 2 Changes:
 -Fixed Ammo system.
 *Weapon now uses or not ammo correctly depending on the mutator's settings.